rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/03_note_python.md

 print("Original nested after deep copy change: " + str(nested_data)) # [[1, 2, 5], [3, 4]]
 print("Deep copy after original change: " + str(deep_copy)) # [[1, 2], [3, 4]] - Deep copy is unaffected
 ```

+**Scenario 2**
+**What’s happening?**
+The slice operator (`[:]`) creates a new top-level list with the same elements.
+Changes to the new list won’t affect the original.
+**Use this when:**
+You're duplicating flat data like temperature sets, daylight factors, or simulation inputs you want to modify independently.

+**Scenario 3**
+**What’s happening?**
+Same effect as slicing — `copy.copy()` gives a shallow top-level copy, good for flat lists or objects that don’t contain nested structures.
+**When to use:**
+When you want to be explicit in your code (e.g. during testing or collaboration) that you’re intentionally making a shallow copy.

+---

 ### 📌 Iterating with for Loops and Membership (in/not in)
 `for` loops are essential for processing each item in a list.
 Membership operators (`in`, `not in`) check for an item's presence.